shadowlack/shadowlack-core-book/countries/ajita.md

 ### Landmarks

+### Locations

 ### Schools

 ## History

 ### The Flux
 During the Flux, Ajita was undoubtably the country that suffered the most.
-Fortunately it was also the country that had the means to &ldquo;bounce back&rdquo; as quickly as it did.
+Fortunately it was also the country that had the means to *bounce back* as quickly as it did.
 The lands of Ajita were absolutely devastated by the earthquakes that ensued when the entire continent threatened to fall and drop into the ocean.
 60,000 Ramathians died and another 200,000 were injured on Ajita during the Flux-induced earthquakes.
 A few organizations banded together (such as DFARA) in order to clean up the mess and start reconstructing.
 This of course led to a lot of controversy, as some Ramathians, begrudgingly felt that no one should help Ajita, and that they should work on the rebuilding efforts in solitude.
 Fortunately this was not an attitude that was held by many, and so help was sent.
 The assistance that Ajita got was very well-received, and many Ajitians still sing the praises of their saviours.
 There are of course some who would like to forget that the catastrophe never even happened.

 ### 81,387
 Residents of Ajita are finally allowed to return to their homes after the entire continent was evacuated to Mansukh.
 Much debris still remains, but the floating continent is deemed stable as clean-up crews continue to work around the clock.